OG-Open-Source/GlocalText/README.md

 ### Provider Settings

 You can configure provider-specific settings under the `providers` key.
-For instance, for the `gemini` provider, you can specify the model and retry parameters.
+For instance, for providers like `gemini` and `gemma`, you can specify the model and other API-specific parameters.

 These settings offer fine-grained control over API interactions:

--   `model`: Specifies the model to use (e.g., `"gemini-flash-lite-latest"`).
+-   `model`: Specifies the model to use (e.g., `"gemini-flash-lite-latest"` for Gemini, or `"gemma-3-27b-it"` for Gemma).
 -   `retry_attempts`: The number of times to retry a failed API call.
 -   `retry_delay`: The delay in seconds between retries.
 -   `retry_backoff_factor`: A multiplier to increase the delay between subsequent retries (e.g., a factor of `2` results in delays of 1s, 2s, 4s, ...).